TheRambotnic/GamePatchesAndConfigs/README.md

 This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point.

 ## Folder names
-Each folder represents the name of the engine, and inside each one is a folder with the name of the game made with said engine.
+Each root folder represents the name of the engine, and inside each one is a folder with the name of the game made with said engine.
 Most of the files are configuration and keybinds, but sometimes they can include actual patches.

-There's also certain folders that contains complex names with brackets.
-Those are system folders, which means whatever files are inside of them, you must place them in the correct folder on your computer.
+There's also certain folders that contain complex names with brackets.
+Whatever files are inside of them, you must place them in the correct path inside of your computer.

+**EXAMPLE:**
+* `idTech`
+	* `DOOM (2016)`
+		* `[%USERPROFILE%] [Saved Games] [id Software] [DOOM] [base]`

+The above example would correspond to Windows Explorer's path: `%USERPROFILE%/Saved Games/id Software/DOOM/base`

 One last thing: some files could not be added to the repo due to file size, so I'll be linking them below.